migdias/DSAG-Project1/problem_3.md

 Encoding and Decoding involves searching the tree for a specific node, m times (where m is the length of the string).
 Therefore its O(m).

 Overall, the dominant factor is around the creation of the Huffman tree, which makes it at worst case be O(n log n).

+The space complexity if dominated by the space required for the heap (PriorityQueue) and the space needed for storing intermediate results during encoding and decoding.
+In big-O notation, we can express it as O(n) where n is the length of the input string.